home-assistant/data.home-assistant/docs/quick_start_index.md

 sidebar_label: "Introduction"
 ---

-In this quick start guide, we're going to show you how to set up Jupyter Lab, a data science environment, and run some reports on your own data.
+In this quick start guide, we're going to show you how to set up and use JupyterLab, a data science environment.
+JupyterLab is the tool of choice for data scientists around the globe.
+Using JupyterLab we will run some reports on your own data.
 All reports are editable so you can quickly start experimenting and exploring more!

 This guide is assuming that you have [a Hass.io installation](https://www.home-assistant.io/getting-started/) up and running.
-Hass.io is our all-in-one platform that runs Home Assistant and can easily be extended with other software.
+Hass.io is our all-in-one platform that runs Home Assistant and can easily be extended with other software, like JupyterLab.

 ## Installing JupyterLab